 There are so many beautiful places in Iceland and interesting things to do, but the Golden Circle is where I take all my foreign friends which I show around my country.
 Since I first wrote this travel-blog I have added more recent photos from many visits to the Golden Circle of Iceland.

 There are two extraordinary things about Þingvellir:

-Secondly Þingvellir National Park is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge, the North-American and Eurasian continents, making it a very special tourist attraction.
+Secondly, Þingvellir National Park is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge, the North-American, and Eurasian continents, making it a very special tourist attraction.
 The tectonic plates are actually visible above ground and you can really experience the continental drift.
-To us Icelanders Þingvellir is one of our greatest treasures.
+To us Icelanders, Þingvellir is one of our greatest treasures.

-On the tour we were guided through this amazing place and learned about its history and walked inside Almannagjá gorge, which forms the eastern boundaries of the North-American Plate.
+On the tour, we were guided through this amazing place and learned about its history, and walked inside Almannagjá gorge, which forms the eastern boundaries of the North-American Plate.

 I stopped by Nikulásargjá rift, which we Icelanders call Peningagjá rift - the Money rift, where it is a custom amongst us Icelanders to throw in some coins - it is said that your wishes come true if you follow the coin sink through the clear water and watch it land on the bottom of the rift.

 Our next stop was at Gullfoss - the Golden Waterfall from which the Golden Circle tour gets its name (gull=gold, foss=waterfall).
-Gullfoss is the best known waterfall in Iceland and it is breathtakingly beautiful, 33 metres high, with two cascades, the first one is 11 metres high, and the other one is 22 metres high and they fall into the 2.5 km canyon which is 70 m deep.
+Gullfoss is the best-known waterfall in Iceland and it is breathtakingly beautiful, 32 metres high, with two cascades, the first one is 11 metres high, and the second one is 21 metres high; they fall into the 2.5 km gorge which is up to 70 m deep.

 You can also walk up the stairs to get a better view from above and to visit the restaurant there.
 They are well known for their meat-broth "kjötsúpa" and here we stopped and had lunch.